magaras/pstats/README.md

 # pStats
 [![Build Status](https://travis-ci.org/magaras/pstats.svg?branch=master)](https://travis-ci.org/magaras/pstats)

-A PHP library containing a lot of statistical methods, from the most usefull ones (*like mean, variance, etc*) to even some more sophisticated, like moving average.
+A PHP library containing a lot of statistical methods, from the most usefull ones (*like mean and variance*) to even some more sophisticated, like moving average and outliers around median.

 I intend to keep updating this library in order for it to be as thorough as possible.